 The Board would like to thank their employees, shareholders, bankers and all other stakeholders for their loyalty.
-Against a difficult current backdrop for global oil and gas prices, management will continue to focus on the execution of the Company's long-term strategy of achieving both growth in reserves and commercial production.
-The Indian economy continues to suffer from a shortage of domestically sourced energy production and Indus remains well placed to help address this deficit.
+The management will continue to focus on the execution of the Company's long-term strategy of achieving both growth in reserves and commercial production.
+India is making all efforts to increase the domestic production of gas thereby reducing dependence on imported energy.

-Peter Cockburn Chairman 26 September 2016
+Peter Cockburn Chairman 28th September 2017